pari-thimaalk/wnaj_OS/README.md

 * File System Driver
 * System Calls to execute user programs and to provide an interface for user-kernel interaction
 * Round-Robin Scheduling between 3 processes to allow "simultaneous" execution of multiple programs, each process accessible via its own terminal

+Additional Features Implemented for Extra Credit:
-* (for extra credit) Device Driver for mouse and CMOS
+* Device Driver for mouse and CMOS
-* (for extra credit) Status bar displaying currently visible process number and current time (CT) (and some interesting status messages upon mouse clicks!)
+* Status bar displaying currently visible process number and current time (CT) (and some interesting status messages upon mouse clicks!)
+* (only partially implemented) Signal Handling

 For development and testing, we used QEMU to emulate the processor and various hardware components.